Manojgupta103/Insurance/README.md

 *   Node.js: Version 14.x or above, providing a JavaScript runtime environment for the application.
 *   npm: Version 6.x or above, providing a package manager for installing dependencies and managing scripts.
+*   yarn: Version 1.x or above, providing a package manager for installing dependencies and managing

 ## Installation